OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 Flattr may store cookies in order to provide you with comprehensive features and improved ease of use when navigating our Website.
 Cookies are small files that are stored on your computer with the help of your internet browser.
 If you do not want to enable cookies, you can opt against using them by selecting the appropriate settings on your internet browser.
 Please note that the efficiency and range of our services may be restricted as a result.

+Collection and Processing on our social media presence

+In order to communicate with you, and to inform you about our activities and offers on social networks, we are active on Facebook, Instagram, Pinterest, Twitter and LinkedIn.
+In terms of Facebook, both Facebook and eyeo are jointly responsible for the processing of your personal data (“joint controller”, GDPR Art.
+26), even if it is stored exclusively by the respective social network.
+Therefore, we still inform you about the data processing processes in connection with our presence on the respective social network as follows.

+If you follow our respective online presence on one or more of the social networks used by us, please note that your data may be processed outside the European Union / the European Economic Area.
+However, all the networks we use have agreed to comply with EU data protection standards within the framework of the EU-U.S. Privacy Shield.

+The social networks we use also process your data regularly for market research and advertising purposes.
+Based on your usage behavior and interests, the networks may create usage profiles which are used, for example, to place advertisements corresponding to your potential interests within and outside of the networks.
+For these purposes, cookies, which store your usage behavior and interests, as well as possibly also the devices you use, are regularly stored on your computer.

+For a detailed overview of the respective processing operations and opt-out options, please visit the website of each social network, listed below.
+For the assertion of your rights and requests for information, we also refer you to the respective social networks, where you can exercise your rights most effectively.
+This is because the social networks have access to your data and can therefore directly take appropriate measures and provide you with the respective information:

+*   **Facebook** (Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland), Facebook Fan Page based on a joint controller agreement – Privacy Policy: https://www.facebook.com/about/privacy/, Opt-Out: https://www.facebook.com and http://www.youronlinechoices.com, Privacy Shield: https://www.privacyshield.gov
+*   **Instagram** (Instagram Inc., 1601 Willow Road, Menlo Park, CA, 94025, USA) – Privacy Policy / Opt-Out: http://instagram.com
+*   **Pinterest** (Pinterest Europe Ltd., Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland) – Privacy Policy: https://policy.pinterest.com/de/privacy-policy, / Opt-Out: https://policy.pinterest.com/de/privacy-policy#section-your-options, Privacy-Shield for any data transfers to Pinterest’s US entity Pinterest, Inc.: https://www.privacyshield.gov
+*   **Twitter** (Twitter Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, USA) – Privacy Policy: https://twitter.com, Opt-Out: https://twitter.com/personalization, Privacy Shield: https://www.privacyshield.gov
+*   **LinkedIn** (LinkedIn Ireland Unlimited Company Wilton Place, Dublin 2, Ireland) – Privacy Policy: https://www.linkedin.com/legal/privacy-policy, Opt-Out: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out, Privacy Shield: https://www.privacyshield.gov

 What is the purpose of data processing and what is the legal basis?

 We process personal data in compliance with the European General Data Protection Regulation (Regulation (EU) 2016/679) (“**GDPR**”) and the applicable German and Swedish national data protection laws: